Has your child developed a foot issue? Did you know that shoes that are too short, too long, too narrow or too wide can lead to foot issues?

 Make an effort to keep your little ones feet as dry and clean as possible.
 Switch his/her socks twice a day if they are damp.
 Buy properly fitted shoes with breathable materials in order to provide proper air circulation to avoid bacteria to growth.
 I wrote a post about shoes that breathe better and that will prevent your kids’ feet from smelling so much called:

-Please take into consideration that ALL of the PROBLEMS described above can be avoided by wearing shoes and socks that fit.
+Please take into consideration that all of these foot issues described above can be avoided by wearing the correct type of shoes and socks.

 Do you have a child that has developed any of the foot problems mentioned above?
 Have you find a solution to the problem?
 Did you use any particular product?Please share your thoughts and experiences so we can all benefit it from them!